-Richard Condit became “of counsel” to M&S in 2015.
+Richard Condit became “of counsel” to M&S in 2015 and joined the firm as a partner in 2016.
 He heads the firm’s Whistleblower Law practice, including cases involving whistleblower retaliation, disclosures to the SEC and other federal agencies, and false claims or fraud against the government or its contractors.
 Richard Condit has over 25 years of experience working with whistleblowers of diverse backgrounds in a wide variety of industries, representing lawyers, doctors, bank executives, firefighters, social workers, police officers, engineers, and laborers.
 The subject matter of the issues raised by whistleblowers Mr. Condit has worked with are equally diverse, covering such problems as fraud against the government, nuclear safety, environmental protection, bank fraud, food safety, mortgage fraud, securities law or regulatory violations, public transit safety, and many others.

 Prior to joining the firm, Mr. Condit worked at the Government Accountability Project (GAP) for eight years (1987-1995) before rejoining the organization in 2007.
 In his first stint at GAP, Mr. Condit helped develop the organization’s environmental whistleblower and citizen enforcement programs.
 After returning to GAP in 2007, Mr. Condit served as Senior Counsel, leading the organization’s in-house litigation of whistleblower and open government cases.